Sohailm25/reply-guyd/docs/implementation/UNSLOTH_INTEGRATION_PLAN.md

 # Unsloth Integration Plan for Qwen3 Polychromic Training

 ## Purpose
 Accelerate our LoRA fine-tuning & RLHF workflows by leveraging Unsloth’s fused kernels, tokenizer optimisations, and memory-efficient adapters.
-The end-state is a public PR to `unslothai/unsloth` adding first-class Qwen (Qwen2/3 8B) support, plus a gated integration path in our training stack (`train_model.py`, polychromic trainer, GRPO trainer).
+Unsloth already ships support for the Qwen family; our focus is to consume that path (and contribute upstream **only if** Qwen3-8B nuances are missing) while wiring a gated integration path in our training stack (`train_model.py`, polychromic trainer, GRPO trainer).

 ---